Wrestle Kingdom 14: Preliminary matches

 The actual pay-per-view opened with an eight-man tag team match with Naoki Sano, Shinjiro Otani, Tatsuhito Takaiwa, and Ryusuke Taguchi (accompanied by Kuniaki Kobayashi) facing Jushin Thunder Liger, Tatsumi Fujinami, The Great Sasuke, and Tiger Mask IV (accompanied by El Samurai).
 Norio Honaga served as the special guest referee.
 In the end, Taguchi hit Liger with a "Dodon" to win the match.

 Next, Suzuki-gun (El Desperado, Minoru Suzuki, Taichi and Zack Sabre Jr.) took on Los Ingobernables de Japón (Sanada, Evil, Shingo Takagi, and Bushi) in another eight-man tag team match.
 Sabre Jr. forced Bushi to submit to the "Jim Breaks Armbar" to gain the victory for Suzuki-gun.

 Afterwards, Chaos (Hirooki Goto, Yoshi-Hashi, Tomohiro Ishii and Toru Yano) faced Bullet Club (Bad Luck Fale, Chase Owens, Kenta and Yujiro Takahashi).
 In the end, Goto performed the "GTR" on Takahashi to win.

 In the following match, the Guerrillas of Destiny (Tama Tonga and Tanga Loa, accompanied by Jado) defended the IWGP Tag Team Championship against FinJuice (David Finlay and Juice Robinson).
 Despite interference from Jado, Finlay and Robinson managed to recover.
-Finlay performed a "Acid Drop" on Tonga to win the titles for the first time.
+Finlay performed an "Acid Drop" on Tonga to win the titles for the first time.

 Following this, Lance Archer defended the IWGP United States Championship against Jon Moxley in a Texas Deathmatch.
 After the use of multiple weapons, including steel chairs, kendo sticks and trash cans, Moxley performed a "Death Rider" from the ring apron through multiple tables, allowing Moxley to win by knockout, capturing the title for the second time in the process.

 The next match was for the IWGP Junior Heavyweight Championship, with champion Will Ospreay defending the title against challenger Hiromu Takahashi.
 In the match's climax, Takahashi performed a "Canadian Destroyer" for a near fall.
 Takahashi then performed a "Time Bomb" for another near fall.
 Takahashi then hit a "Time Bomb II", the debut of his new finishing move, on Ospreay for the victory.

 Next, Jay White (accompanied by Gedo) defended the IWGP Intercontinental Championship against Tetsuya Naito.
 In the end, Naito performed a modified "Brainbuster" and a "Destino" for the pinfall victory.
 With this win, Naito became a record-tying five time IWGP Intercontinental Champion.